ydutertre/myvario/README.md

 ## Overview

-This free and open-source application provides Variometer functions adapted to free flight activities, as well as an interface with Livetrack24.
-It is based on the excellent open-source Garmin IQ GliderSK application by Cedric Dufour (licensed under GPL v3.0, just like My Vario is), dropping a lot of features for a simpler/leaner experience, while adding many improvements for free flight activities.

-My Vario is a BACKUP source of information and should ALWAYS be paired with specialized variometer equipment!
-Watch sensors are simply not precise enough and THIS APP SHOULD NOT BE USED AS A PRIMARY FLIGHT INSTRUMENT!
+This free and open-source application provides all the information you need for free flight, tracking/logging, as well as Live Tracking via SportsTrackLive and Livetrack24, and even HUD integration with ActiveLook!
+A true free flight one- stop-shop, on your watch.

 1. Dashboards